grapa-dev/grapa/README.md

 > @f.set("test","value of test")
 ```

-The name field can include a path relative to the "working directory" (see pwd()).
-If the "workding directory" is a OS filesystem directory, than the path must reference a file within the OS filesystem.
-If the "working directory" is a grapa table, than the path and data item would be within the grapa table.
-What is not currently supported is referencing a grapa table item when the "working directory" is not within a grapa table.

 #### get(name [, field])
 Gets the column value in a row.
 By default the $VALUE column is retrieved.
 But an alternate column can be specified.